List of UK Parliament constituencies in Clwyd

 Seven constituencies cover Clwyd.
-They are county constituencies (CCs) (for type of returning officer and election expenses) of the House of Commons of the UK Parliament (Westminster), and are used also for elections to the Senedd.
+They are county constituencies (for type of returning officer and election expenses) of the House of Commons of the UK Parliament, and are used also for elections to the Senedd.
 The current boundaries have been effective since the 2007 National Assembly for Wales election and the 2010 United Kingdom general election.

 Clwyd is one of the eight preserved counties of Wales.
 As currently defined, the preserved county consists of the principal areas of Conwy, Denbighshire, Flintshire and Wrexham.

 For Senedd elections, constituencies are grouped into additional member electoral regions, and changes to constituency boundaries mean, also, changes to regional boundaries.